Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 sidebar_position: 4
 ---

-# Custom Text Model
+# Custom Transfer Learning Text Model

-**Develop your own custom text classifier**
+**Develop your own custom text classifier using transfer learning**
 <hr />

 The Clarifai API has the ability not only to learn concepts from images and videos, but from texts as well.

 In this walkthrough, you'll learn how to create and use a custom text model, learn from your own text data using the power of the Clarifai's base text model, and predict on new text examples.

+You'll also learn how to use our world-class [transfer learning](https://docs.clarifai.com/portal-guide/model/model-types/transfer-learning) technology to create and train text models accurately and fast.

 The steps below can all be done via [the Clarifai's portal](https://clarifai.com/explore).
 But here you'll learn how to do them programmatically via an API, using our [gRPC Python client](https://github.com/Clarifai/clarifai-python-grpc).

-The examples below map directly to any of our other gRPC clients.
+The examples map directly to any of our other gRPC clients.

 :::info
 The walkthrough assumes you have already created your Clarifai's user account and the [Personal Access Token](https://portal.clarifai.com/settings/authentication).
 Also, first set up the gRPC Python client together with the initial code.
 See the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)